 “Invite them to the leadership table to add diversity,” says Liz Branch, Director of Marketing, Accountingfly.
 “You might like what you hear or find ways to improve.
 Either way, listen and absorb what your millennials have to say.”

 A better way to connect with millennials

-With its automated communication tools and recruit-matching system, Accountingfly offers a better way to connect with millennials than tools of the past.
-Check out the link below to see how.
+Accountingfly offers a better way to connect with millennials than tools of the past.
+Learn more.